mahirahalwani/comptia-tech-/README.md

             &emsp;- Volatile: it will erase its memory once it is off.<br>
             &emsp;- Fast: crucial for real-time tasks.<br>
       &emsp;2) Secondary Storage<br>
-            &emsp;- Long-Term Storage: Data persists when the system is off<br>
+            &emsp;- Long-Term Storage: Data persists when the system is off.<br>
             &emsp;- eg: Hard Disk Drives (HDDs), Solid-State Drives (SSDs), Optical Storage, Cloud Storage. <br>
 - Mass storage device:<br>
       &emsp;- It comes in many form each with variety of purposes, e.g., hard drive.<br>
       &emsp;- Can be built into a computer, like an internal HDD or SSD.<br>
       &emsp;- Can attach storage devices, such as thumb drive or external HDD.<br>
       &emsp;- The internet hosts cloud storage options, such as iCloud and Dropbox.<br>
-- HDD: a device that provides long term storage.
+- **HDD**: a device that provides long term storage.
 The data will be erased only if it is deleted or the hard drive dies and its capacity is measured in GBs and TBs.
 Uses magnetic spinning disks for data storage.
-Is described as how much data they can store (capacity) and how fast the data can be accessed (speed). <br>
+Is described as how much data they can store (capacity) and how fast the data can be accessed (speed).
+More storage for the price, suitable for bulk data.<br>
 - 1 digit = 1 bit, 8 bits = 1 byte, 1,204 bytes = 1 kilobyte, 1,024 KB = 1 MB, 1,024 MB = 1GB, 1,024 GB = 1TB.<br>
-- SSD: Faster, reliable, flash memory-based.<br>
+- **SSD**: Faster, reliable, flash memory-based.
+Ideal for OS and frequently used files.<br>
-- Computing purpose determines capacisty needs, e.g. word processing apps do not take a lot of space while video editing does.<br>
+- Computing purpose determines capacity needs, e.g. word processing apps do not take a lot of space while video editing does.<br>
 - Examples of Mass Storage Devices<br>
       &emsp;1) Internal Hard Drive: a storage device that's installed inside a computer's case and is directly connected to the motherboard and power supply, e.g., SSD (fast) or HDD.<br>
       &emsp;2) Portable External Hard Drive: a storage device that can be connected to a computer or other device to provide extra storage space.
 Slower than SDD but portable and when need more space, it can be replaced with a bigger space.<br>